 Adaptability- the rider's ability to offer a varying degree of energy in their aids and communication with the horse.
 Also, their ability to adapt the moment's goal to best support the horse.

-“Taking” the horse for the ride- proactively communicating specifics of the desired response versus reactively critiquing the horse due to lack of initial guidance from the human.
+Proactively communicating specifics of the desired response versus reactively critiquing the horse due to lack of initial guidance from the human.

 By raising their standard of intention, clarity, and specificity, Alternative Horsemanship with Samantha Harvey can help horseback riders learn how to assess themselves and their horse contributing towards improving their horsemanship, becoming a positive and supportive leader for their equine partner, and building a mutually respectful partnership.